lucrise-llc/azul-ts/README.md

 ## API (WebService)

-To use the Azul API, you need to initialize the `AzulAPI` class with your merchant ID, auth keys, certificate path, and key path.
+To use the Azul API, you need to initialize the `AzulAPI` class with your merchant ID, auth keys, and certificates.

 ```typescript
 import AzulAPI from '@lucrise/azul-ts';